EPFL-LAP/dynamatic/docs/AdvancedBuild.md

 ## Gurobi

 ##### Why do we need Gurobi?
 Currently, Dynamatic relies on [Gurobi](https://www.gurobi.com/) to solve performance-related optimization problems.
-Dynamatic is still functional without Gurobi, but the resulting circuits often fail to achieve acceptable perfomance.
+Dynamatic is still functional without Gurobi, but the resulting circuits often fail to achieve acceptable performance.

 ##### Download Gurobi
 Gurobi is available for Linux [here](https://www.gurobi.com/downloads/gurobi-software/) (log in required).
 The resulting downloaded file will be `gurobiXX.X.X_linux64.tar.gz`.